CFAES Give Today

 Environmental Policy and Decision Making

-• Communication and Behavior Change- This specialization focuses on how best to communicate environmental, science and risk information to public audiences.
-Course work offers opportunities to understand what motivates individuals to act to protect the environment, and how best to frame information to engage the public in pro-environmental behavior.
+Communication and Behavior Change: This specialization focuses on how to best communicate environmental, scientific, and risk information to public audiences.
+Coursework teaches students what motivates people to protect the environment and how to utilize this information to encourage the public to engage in pro-environmental behavior.

 Career Outcomes